 1. Faculty Advisor: the student's assigned advisor reviews and approves the proposed practicum as being relevant to the student's program track and career interests.
-The advisor must also endorse the student's suitability as well as his or her academic and technical abilities for a given practicum experience.
+The advisor must also endorse the student's suitability as well as his or her cognitive ability for a given practicum experience.

 2. Department Practicum Coordinator: Corey Adams, (ca2594@cumc.columbia.edu).
-The Department Practicum Coordinator is responsible for supervision of the practicum experience once the faculty and practicum advisors have approved the general concept and basic objectives for a given practicum.
+The Department Practicum Coordinator is responsible for supervision of the practicum experience once the advisor and mentor have approved the general concept and basic objectives for a given practicum.

-3. Practicum Advisor: the field supervisor who provides the educational experience and mentorship, which are at the heart of the practicum experience.
-Practicum advisors should be motivated to host practicum experiences from a sense of professional commitment to help students achieve professional skills and status.
-For the purposes of the practicum, a qualified practicum advisor may include public health professionals, researchers, professors, doctors, etc. It is necessary, that a mentor fully operate effectively at a professional level in his/her field.
+3. Practicum Mentor: the field supervisor who provides the educational experience and mentorship, which are at the heart of the practicum experience.
+Practicum mentors should be motivated to host practicum experiences from a sense of professional commitment to help students achieve professional skills and status.
+For the purposes of the practicum, a qualified mentor may include database administrators, researchers, professors, doctors, etc. It is necessary, that a mentor fully operate effectively at a professional level in his/her field.